aws-samples/serverless-patterns/apigw-rest-apigw-rest/README.md

 # Amazon API Gateway REST API to Amazon API Gateway REST API

-This pattern creates a primary API that centralizes configuration and proxies sub API endpoints while keeping the connection secure.
+This pattern creates a primary API that centralizes configuration and securely proxies sub API endpoints.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland/patterns/apigateway-rest-rest